Click a button below to find out more.

 Training Product Development

-Project Details: Training products available for review include 27 updated units of competency across a range of ICT areas, including:
+Project Details: Endorsable training products within project 21B include 27 updated units of competency across a range of ICT areas.

 Thank you to all our stakeholders who have provided their valuable feedback.
 To stay up to date on how this project is progressing, please subscribe to our mailing list.

 Release 8.0 of the ICT Information and Communications Technology Training Package is now live.